oneapi-src/level-zero-spec/scripts/core/PROG.md

   + signaled from the host, and waited upon from within a device's command list.
 - An event only has two states: not signaled and signaled.
 - An event can be reset from the Host or device.
-- An event can be encoded into any command list from the same device.
+- An event can be appended into any command list from the same device.
 - An event cannot be signaled and waited upon in the same command list or command queue.
-- An event can be encoded into multiple command lists simultaneously.
+- An event can be appended into multiple command lists simultaneously.
 - An event can be shared across processes.
 - An event imposes an implicit execution and memory barrier; therefore should be used sparingly to avoid device underutilization.
 - There are no protections against events causing deadlocks, such as circular waits scenarios.